-Joining the Dots: The economic value of creative interventions in mental health care
+Joining the Dots: The social value of creative interventions in mental health care

 Mersey Care NHS Trust has a number of existing strategic relationships with arts and cultural partners in the Liverpool city region, several of which are profiled in the ‘Shift Happens’ report (see ‘Project Downloads’ box), which documents the impact of these partnerships and relevant commissioned activities upon service users and the organisational culture and practices of Mersey Care.
 Such outcomes include transformative effects upon service users’ sense of identity; personal safety and comfort in care settings; improved effectiveness of care in planning and practice; improved ‘social profitability’ and quality of service provision.